 For Vietnam...

-But listening to your poems makes my heart flutter...
+Listening to your poems stirs my heart…

-You love my country
+You love my country.

-In the stream, the sky and clouds are blue
+In the stream, the sky is blue.

 Source: https://thoidai.com.vn/tinh-ban-chile-qua-tho-trong-ky-uc-tran-dang-khoa-214424.html